-Introduction IMGs who are new to New Zealand will need your help to get used to our systems, processes, and culture.
+IMGs who are new to New Zealand will need your help to get used to our systems, processes, and culture.
 The better the orientation, induction, and settlement process, the sooner the IMG will be able to contribute effectively to your service.

-Developing orientation and induction programmes Orientation and induction of IMGs who are new to New Zealand should not be treated as a one-off event.
-It should occur on multiple levels and as a continuing process There is no one way to orientate and induct new staff.
+Developina orientation and induction programmes

+Orientation and induction of IMGs who are new to New Zealand should not be treated as a one-off event.
+It should occur on multiple levels and as a continuing process.

+There is no one way to orientate and induct new staff.
 Orientation and induction should be adapted to fit your organisation's culture, and the needs of the individual IMG.

+Finding information

-Finding The new IMG will need to access different information at different times, and you cannot meet all those information needs immediately.
+The new IMG will need to access different information at different times, and you cannot meet all those information needs immediately.
 A key aspect of providing a good orientation and induction experience is to make sure that the IMG knows how to find information.
 The Council has developed online resources to help you to meet the IMG's information needs.

-Invest in orie ntation and induction Introduction Good orientation and induction strategies are an investment in the future - the better the IMG settles, the less likely it is are an investment in the future - the better the IMG settles, the less likely it is that the service or practice will be looking for a replacement in 6 months time.
+Invest in orientation and induction

+Good orientation and induction strategies are an investment in the future - the better the IMG settles, the less likely it is that the service or practice will be looking for a replacement in 6 months time.